 19. FESTIVAL 2021

-Our event, as in previous years, will last 7 days and as every year, we will present our viewers a variety of the newest and the best feature and documentary films with Jewish theme.
+Our event, as in previous years, will last 7 days in Warsaw cinemas and 14 days online Poland-wide!
+As every year, we will present our viewers a variety of the newest and the best feature and documentary films with Jewish theme.
 Films selected from the best international and Jewish film festivals from all over the world.
 We are in the process of creating a safe and accessible Festival where our audiences and artists can come together to celebrate and discover new work, and each other.
 The Festival screenings will take place in Warsaw at the POLIN Museum & online Poland-wide via festival's VOD.

 The full Festival program and films schedule will be announced by the end of October!
 Mark your calendars and stay tuned: follow our social media to get more details about our preparations and special screenings, which we are planning to host during this summer FB Warsaw Jewish Film Festival.

-Thanks to the Festival supporters PARTNERS & SPONSORS access to all screenings will remain free!
+Thanks to the Festival supporters PARTNERS & SPONSORS!

 MAKE A DIFFERENCE!
 CLICK BELOW TO DONATE and PROMOTE JEWISH CULTURE IN POLAND!